iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 * No -  When you click No, no further information is needed on this screen.

-* Unknown - When you click Unknown, the system keeps track of this status.
+* Unknown - When you click Unknown, BriteCore  keeps track of this status and no further information is needed on this screen.

 ## Submit